cmsirbu/gencfg/README.md

 # gencfg

-A Python3 script that applies csv data to configuration templates (in jinja2 format).
+A Python (works in both 2 and 3) script that applies csv data to configuration templates (in jinja2 format).

 ## Requirements

 - [Python](https://www.python.org/) **3.x**
 - [Jinja2](http://jinja.pocoo.org/)

-To install dependencies, run `pip3 install -r requirements.txt` after cloning the repo.
+To install dependencies, run `pip install -r requirements.txt` after cloning the repo (or `pip3` if running under python3).

 ## Usage